 One disadvantage to using a playpen is that it leaves enough room for your dog to relieve herself if she needs to.
-This is why potty training your pup is so, so important — for her health and yours!
+This is why potty training your pup is so, so important — for her health and your sanity!

 Ideally, neither the crate nor the playpen is better than the other — they just have different purposes.
 A crate should be your dog’s designated space to relax and sleep (never a punishment), while a playpen keeps her secure in a smaller area of your home.

 Teaching your puppy how to tolerate, and hopefully enjoy, both a crate and a pen is sure to help you down the road.
 You’ll know your fur baby is safe and comfortable when using the playpen, and she’ll know she can go to the crate when she’s tired or needs a break.
 Just as each room in a house has its purpose, so do crates and playpens.

 Although crates and playpens serve slightly different purposes, both are highly effective in raising an obedient, happy puppy.
 There are benefits and drawbacks to both cages and pens, and surely not all dogs will react perfectly to both — or even either!
 Be patient with your puppy through this super-important time in development and learning.
 She’ll adapt as she becomes familiar with her enclosure, but you can always help her out with some TLC and a couple of treats.